carsonbergen/3DLib/Characters/CharacterBody3D/FPS/readme.md

 - Crouch speed: how fast the player moves when crouched.
 - Jump velocity: how high the player jumps.
 - Speed change factor: for fast the speed of the player updates.
+- In air movement factor: how fluidly the player can move while in the air.

 <!-- [Export]
 [Export]